Cherry Tree Cottage

 Just off the kitchen is the bathroom.
 It has an over the shower bath, lavatory, sink and also benefits from an enclosed washing machine, so you are able to refresh your wardrobe.

 Up the stairs is where all 3 bedrooms are located.
 The first 2 bedrooms on your left are the single bedded rooms.
 They both mirror each other in their decor and fittings.
 They have beautiful dark wood floors, drawers for clothing, bedside units and 2 windows, one of which is a skylight so you are able to stare up at the stars as you fall asleep.
 Across the hallway is the double bedded room which again has the dark wood floors, a comfortable iron bed with cupboards, bedside units and a TV.
 This room overlooks the front of the property.

 Due to their decor, the bedrooms really do provide a cosy and warm cottage feel.

 Outside and Garden

 The garden is located at the back and accessed from the kitchen door.
 There is a paved patio area with seating areas, one for some alfresco dining on warm summer evenings.
 There is also a 2 seater wooden lounger which, again, is perfect for relaxing with a glass of wine and a good book to enjoy the quiet garden.

 There is also a lawn area which leads up to a smaller decking area in the corner which is great for catching the last sunlight of the day.

-Within the village, there is a bakery, butcher’s shop, fishmonger, a grocer’s and a mini market with Post Office.
+Within the village, there is a bakery, butcher’s shop, fishmonger, a grocer’s and a Co-Op Store with Post Office.
 There are two public houses in the village.
 On the outskirts of the village is the Three Horseshoes, a 16th-century inn with open log fire and oak beams.
 In the centre of the village is the former Green Man pub, which has now re-opened as the Explorers Bar.